Thread Pinning¶

 In the previous configuration, 6 threads will execute simultaneously (even if the given architecture supports up to 8 executions in parallel).

-, here are the corresponding constructor
+To instantiate this runtime::Pipeline, here are the corresponding constructor

 parameters: